 Conclusion

-Saran Media International Limited is important because it helps explain who holds or distributes World Cup 2026 rights in Tajikistan, Uzbekistan, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, and Ukraine, but fans should still follow the real consumer route on matchday.
+Saran Media International Limited is important because it helps explain who holds or distributes World Cup 2026 rights in Tajikistan, Uzbekistan, Estonia, Kazakhstan, Latvia, Lithuania, Moldova, and Ukraine, but fans should still follow the real viewing route on matchday.